jandorn/jandorn.com/src/pages/blog/climbing-kilimanjaro.md

 ![View From the Moorland on Day 2](../../images/blog/kilimanjaro/moorland.jpg)

-By the time we reached the camp, once again the tent was already set up, and lunch was in the works.
+By the time we reached the camp (**Shira Cave Camp**), once again the tent was already set up, and lunch was in the works.
 I used my brief downtime to catch up with friends and family back home.

 And here's something that blew my mind – having mobile internet connection in the middle of the mountain!
 And not just any connection – it was surprisingly good.
 I could easily keep in touch with my family, even from the last camp at 4600 meters (15091 feet).
 It's wild, especially considering back home in Germany, you can lose signal just stepping out of a city center (okay, it's not that bad, but still!).